Civita, San Diego: Homes and commercial buildings

 Energy-conservation and sustainability are high priority goals for Civita’s home and commercial building designs.
 Homebuilders are required specify Energy Star appliances and exceed California’s Title 24 energy requirements by 15 percent.

 The first apartment neighborhood in Civita, Circa 37, exceeded the Title 24 requirements, achieving energy efficiency of almost 20 percent.
 For Circa 37, Sudberry Properties made extensive use of energy-efficient lighting, windows and HVAC systems, a 145 kW solar array that powers 80 percent of the common area electricity consumption, and “cool roofs” that minimize heat transfer.

 Storm water runoff from residential areas in Civita and parts of Serra Mesa are primarily directed to a unique bioswale system in Civita’s central park.
 The bioswale, which has the appearance of a natural streambed, will remove silt and pollution from the runoff through natural biofiltration and reestablish plant and animal habitats.

 Ride sharing

 In 2013, Civita launched a ride-sharing program that featured a fleet of smart electric drive vehicles through car2go.
-Currently, six public electric car charging stations are onsite, and more are scheduled to come online as development progresses.
+Six public electric car charging stations were onsite, but that program is not in operation as of January 27, 2024.